leonardsangoroh/APIs/README.md

 # APIs
-Contains code I typed as I learnt about APIs using PHP programming language
+Contains code I typed as I learnt about APIs & their usage using PHP programming language